foster95/name-that-taylor/README.md

 This project is small in scope and is certainly not perfect, but I am very proud of it, and I look forward to a future where JavaScript doesn't send a chill down my spine.

 As a final disclaimer, this project is for education purposes, and not for public use.
-It was created for Code Institute's Full Stack Diploma course and is not affiliated with Taylor Swift, 13 Products, TAR Rights Manangement or Taylor Nation LLC.
+It was created for Code Institute's Full Stack Diploma course and is not affiliated with Taylor Swift, 13 Productions/Taylor Swift Productions, TAR Rights Manangement or Taylor Nation LLC.

+All trademarked and/or copyrighted content are the property of their respective owners.

+Developed by Alice Foster, 2025.